bhavesh-10x/mfe-playground/README.md

 The project structure contains 3 modules.

-1. container: The app as monolith.
-To be converted as mfe container.
+1. container: Converted to mfe and linked to ama and people.
-2. ama: Ama as monolith.
-To be converted to mfe.
+2. ama: Converted to mfe and exposed to connect to container.
-3. people: People as monolith.
-To be converted to mfe.
+3. people: Converted to mfe and exposed to connect to container.